 Tomorrow is Johnny Appleseed Day.
 Our learners are going to:

-Listen to the story of Johnny Appleseed by Steven Kellogg
+- Listen to the story of Johnny Appleseed by Steven Kellogg (links to Open Library).

-Engage in apple themed learning at their centers thanks to Fun Learning for Kids
+- Engage in an apple themed count the room activity from Fun Learning for Kids

 WHAT YOU CAME FOR: